 What can you do to help?
 Some of the challenges we face in preserving the web could be countered by including web developers in the process.
 If you manage a website, consider looking at preservation from the beginning.
 If preservable design was a higher priority, many of the difficulties that web archivists face would be eliminated.
 Columbia University has published excellent guidelines for making websites more preservable.

-My colleagues and I at History Associates are actively engaged in the important work of preserving the web.
-One of our longest running projects is a collaboration with the National Library of Medicine to capture web content about HIV/AIDS in the early 21st Century.
+Archivists at HAI are actively engaged in the important work of preserving the web.
+One of our longest-running projects is a collaboration with the National Library of Medicine to capture web content about HIV/AIDS in the early 21st Century.
 The collection of websites and social media provide an important resource to see how research, treatment, and attitudes toward AIDS evolved over time.
 Other web archiving projects with NIH are also underway.

 Web archiving is still relatively new and we’re in the process of developing best practices.
 We’ll continue to share insights on what we’re learning in this blog.
 If you’re curious as to how you can make your web content more easily archivable or interested in a web archiving program but not sure where to start, follow us or drop us a line.
 We’d be happy to help you make history!